 Q-6: How does StarForce treat ‘Emulation’ ?

 A-6: StarForce has supreme emulation detection engine, which is updated with every following version, there are currently a few ‘loaders’ that remove all your ‘IDE’ optical drives, forcing StarForce to run the image mounted on a virtual-drive such as ‘Daemon-Tools 4’ subsequently, additional applications must be used in order to hide/block it from detection, Basically you will need to arm yourself ‘to the teeth’ with system resident emulation/loaders that may or may not enable you to run a RAW/Unpatched image and hope your WindowsΩ stays stable and functional.

-Once again as with previous protection engines, there are no alternatives to running CloneDVDs of StarForce, Emulation cannot be avoided, CD versions are therefore our preference and priority, because of their complete independence to installed or running software.
+Once again as with previous protection engines, there are no alternatives to running CloneDVDs of StarForce, Emulation cannot be avoided, CD versions are therefore our preference and priority, because of their complete independence to installing or running software.

-As a final word, this Q&A was made because of all the confusion concerning Cloning and CloneCDs, hopefully things are clearer now that a detailed explanation has been presented, cracking is becoming a very difficult thing to accomplish, even with all the skill and experience of seasoned crews, recent changes and customization of popular copy protection systems need to be approached using manual tools and methods, since it sometimes takes nearly a month to produce a NoCD, the community will have to accept and learn what to do with CloneCDs especially how to establish ‘Quality Control’ acceptance of these is still not fully decided, however most surely understand the necessity and can no longer avoid their practical appliance.
+As a final word, this Q&A was made because of all the confusion concerning Cloning and CloneCDs, hopefully, things are clearer now that a detailed explanation has been presented, cracking is becoming a very difficult thing to accomplish, even with all the skill and experience of seasoned crews, recent changes and customization of popular copy protection systems need to be approached using manual tools and methods, since it sometimes takes nearly a month to produce a NoCD, the community will have to accept and learn what to do with CloneCDs especially how to establish ‘Quality Control’ acceptance of these is still not fully decided, however, most surely understand the necessity and can no longer avoid their practical appliance.